ahsangadit/viable-url-media-uploader/README.md

 **Key Features:**

-- Upload media files directly from URLs via the media modal or dedicated upload page
+- Upload media files directly from URLs via a dedicated upload page
 - Supports multiple file types: images (JPG, PNG, GIF, WebP, SVG), videos (MP4, WebM), PDFs, and audio files
 - Automatic thumbnail generation for uploaded images
 - Built-in SVG support with proper preview in the media library
 - Saves original source URL as post meta for tracking and reference
-- AJAX-powered uploads with progress feedback
+- Standard form submission with comprehensive error handling
 - Automatic file type detection from URLs and content
-- Comprehensive error handling with user-friendly messages
+- User-friendly interface with clear status messages
 - Developer-friendly OOP architecture with hooks and filters
 - Fully translatable and ready for internationalization
 - Lightweight and optimized for performance